emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 ### Multiple Concurrent Blockwise Operations

-CoAP clients, especially CoAP proxies, may initiate a blockwise request operation to a resource, to which a previous one is already in progress, and which the new request should not cancel.
+CoAP clients, especially CoAP proxies, may initiate a blockwise request operation to a resource, to which a previous one is already in progress, which the new request should not cancel.
 A CoAP proxy would be in such a situation when it forwards operations with the same cache-key options but possibly different payloads.

 For those cases, Request-Tag is the proxy-safe elective option suggested in {{RFC7959}} Section 2.4 last paragraph.